RagnarB83/ash-documentation/docs/benchmarking.rst

     - The #TESTSET_INFO lines contain information on the number of reactions and the unit for the reference data.
       These special lines are read and parsed by ASH.
     - Other # lines are convenient comment-lines but are not read by ASH.
     - Each numbered line defines a reaction.
-The ASCII-string words in the line point to XYZ-files in the same dir while the integers indicate the stoichiometry of the reaction (negative number: reactant, positive number: product).
+The ASCII-string words (must contain a non-numeric character) in the line point to XYZ-files in the same dir while the integers indicate the stoichiometry of the reaction (negative number: reactant, positive number: product).
       The last floating point number is always the reference value (e.g. experimental value) in the unit indicated in the #TESTSET_INFO line.